MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/Get-started-with-Setup-and-Boot-Event-Collection.md

 1. On the collector computer, open an elevated Windows PowerShell prompt.

-2. Run `Enable-SbecAutologger –ComputerName <target_name>`, where <target_name> is the name of the target computer.
+2. Run `Enable-SbecAutologger -ComputerName <target_name>`, where <target_name> is the name of the target computer.

-If you aren’t able to set up Windows PowerShell Remoting, you can always enable sending of events directly on the target computer.
+If you aren't able to set up Windows PowerShell Remoting, you can always enable sending of events directly on the target computer.

 ##### To enable sending of ETW events through the transport locally